- Carol Milgard Breast Center

 In most cases, this more detailed exam shows there are no problems.
 But in some cases, patients are asked to have other diagnostic exams such as an ultrasound.
 It may also lead to a recommendation for a biopsy or short-term follow-up exam.

-Click here for information on our 3D mammography technology.
+Learn more information about our 3D mammography technology.

 Women Technologists